ogotoh/spaln/README.md

 2. Statistical models of Intron-length distribution in IldModel.txt are more than doubled (from 1869 to 4212 species).
 Spaln now uses ILD model specific to individual species rather than that specific to a species group such as "Tetrapod".
-Other parameters are still taken from species groups.
+For the four model organisms (*A. thaliana*, *C. elegans*, *D. melanogaster*, *H. sapiens*), species-specific parameter sets are added in the *table*, Other parameters are still taken from species groups.
 3. pthread and zlib libraries are now mandatory.
 Conditional compilation with respect to presence/absence of these libraries has been abolished.
 4. Species-specific parameter files (CodePotTab, IntronPotTab, Splice3, and Splice5) are accessible in text, binary (.dat), or gzipped binary (.dgz) format.
 A gzipped binary file occupies 3~14 times less disk space than the corresponding text file.
 Moreover, a compact file can be more rapidly loaded into memory than a text file.
 5. In this relation, the scripts and relevant utilities used for generating species-specific parameter files are updated, [see](makessp.md).
 6. Miscellaneous refinements of the codes have been added for better performance and maintenance.
-As a results, most performance indices have been improved (particularly with -A1 and -A2 options) from those reported in [Ref 7](#Ref7).
+As results, the calculation speeds have been improved by 5~10%, and most accuary indices have been improved (particularly with -A1 and -A2 options) from those reported in [Ref 7](#Ref7).